bishopbear/surfs_up/README.md

 - The std dev. is slightly higher in the winter than summer.

 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-Now that we know the tempurate will not, by istelf, inhibit the shop from being succesful we would also recommend a similar analysis for
+Now that we know the tempurate will not, by istelf, inhibit the shop from being succesful we would also recommend a similar analysis for rainy days and cloudy days.